A family of heavenly metrics

-Non-invariant solutions of the Boyer-Finley equation determine exact solutions of the Einstein field equations with only one rotational Killing vector.
-For the case of Euclidean signature such a metric was constructed by Calderbank and Tod.
-Recently Martina, Sheftel and Winternitz applied the method of group foliation to the Boyer-Finley equation and reproduced the Calderbank-Tod solution together with new solutions.
-We point out that in the case of ultra-hyperbolic signature there exist three inequivalent forms of metric.
+{ \textit{ This is a corrected and essentially extended version of the previous preprint gr-qc/0105088 v4 (2002) by Y. Nutku and M. Sheftel which contains new results.
+It is proposed to be published in honor of Y. Nutku's memory.
+All corrections and new results are due to M. Sheftel and concern only sections \ref{sec:intro}, \ref{sec:heavmetric} and \ref{sec:conclu}.}} \\ {\bf Abstract:} We present new anti-self-dual exact solutions of the Einstein field equations with Euclidean and neutral (ultra-hyperbolic) signatures that admit only one rotational Killing vector.
+Such solutions of the Einstein field equations are determined by non-invariant solutions of Boyer-Finley ($BF$) equation.
+For the case of Euclidean signature such a solution of the $BF$ equation was first constructed by Calderbank and Tod.
+Two years later, Martina, Sheftel and Winternitz applied the method of group foliation to the Boyer-Finley equation and reproduced the Calderbank-Tod solution together with new solutions for the neutral signature.
+In the case of Euclidean signature we obtain new metrics which asymptotically locally look like a flat space and have a non-removable singular point at the origin.
+In the case of ultra-hyperbolic signature there exist three inequivalent forms of metric.
 Only one of these can be obtained by analytic continuation from the Calderbank-Tod solution whereas the other two are new.